 Methods: Viral antigen purification was performed by PEG/NaCl precipitation.
 The efficiency of the sucrose cushion method was also investigated to produce a purer antigen.
 Immunization was done and antibody purification was performed by ammonium sulfate precipitation (33%), dialysis, and ion-exchange chromatography.
-Western blotting and ELISA were performed to verify the antibody specificity.
+Western blotting and enzyme-linked immunosorbent assay (ELISA) were performed to verify the antibody specificity.
 All data were analyzed by SPSS software.